Updated: Feb 27, 2022

 The Seleucid dynasty, one of the original four horns, ran from 312/311-65 B.C..
 Antiochus reigned slightly before the middle of the dynasty, 175-164 B.C. as eighth of the twenty-six kings who constituted the Seleucid horn (kingdom).
 Therefore Antiochus could not be the other little horn which arose in the “latter times” as he didn't live in the latter times of the kingdom.

-4. The little horn of Daniel 8 was not one of the four horns into which the kingdom of Greece divided, but another fifth, seperate and distinct horn/kingdom.
+4. The little horn of Daniel 8 was not one of the four horns into which the kingdom of Greece divided, but another fifth, separate and distinct horn/kingdom.
 However, Antiochus Epiphanes was simply one of the kings who constituted the Seleucid horn (kingdom) of the goat.
-He was for a time and of those horns; hence he could not be at the same time a separate and independent kingdom, as the little horn was.
+He was for a time one of those horns; hence he could not be at the same time a separate and independent kingdom, as the little horn was.

 5. Verse 9 said that the little horn would "PROSPER" (verse 12) and become“EXCEEDING great...”
 These statements are made releative to the Medo-Persian and Grecian kingdoms.